FlourenceL/FlourenceL/README.md

 ## Hi there 👋

-I'm Flourence Lapore, a Junior Software Developer passionate about building scalable, intelligent, and impactful applications.
+I'm Flourence Lapore, a Software Developer passionate about building scalable, intelligent, and impactful applications.
 My expertise covers AI, IoT, web development, and DevOps, where I focus on solving real-world problems through technology.

 What I Do